 Simply put, the brood comb refers to cells of beeswax where the queen bee deposits her eggs.
 This is an important part of the honeybee colony where the future generation of a colony comes from.

-The brood combs comprises brood in various different stages of their life cycle.
-This includes egg, larva, and pupa.
+The brood combs comprise brood in various different stages of their life cycle.
+This includes eggs, larvae, and pupa.
 All honeybees undergo the three stages of development and have a short lifespan.
 It will take on average 16 days for a queen bee to develop from egg to adult.
-And for a worker and drone bee it takes 21 and 24 days respectively.
+And for a worker and a drone bee, it takes 21 and 24 days respectively.

 The queen bee lays a single egg in each of the cells in the brood comb, already cleaned and disinfected by the worker bees.
 Fertilized eggs give rise to worker bees and queen bees, but unfertilized eggs result in drones.
 Each of these eggs is extremely tiny and not easy to see with the naked eye.
 It takes some experience to see them and you might need a magnifying glass if you are a beginner.

 Brood cells are selected by the queen almost at random.
 That is, she will lay an egg in any cell she chooses when she is free.
 This tendency is usually restricted by the beekeeper by installing a queen excluder.

 Each of the cells with an egg will be filled with food by the worker bees.
 Once the egg is hatched, it will feed on this food and grow.
 Once the larva is big enough and is about to transform into a pupa, the worker bees will cap or seal off the cell using a translucent and papery substance.
 The larva shall then form its cocoon underneath, pupate and thereafter come out as a young bee.
 She will chew her way out of the cell.